Columbus017/tech-test-backend/README.md

 ```
 That's it!
 The pipeline will now run automatically.

-### 3. Cómo Probar y Verificar
+### 3. How to Test and Verify

 1.  **Watch the pipeline logs in action:**
-    ou can "tail" the logs for each service in separate terminals.
+    You can "tail" the logs for each service in separate terminals.

     ```bash
     Watch the Extractor downloading